 A radiant barrier can effectively re-direct heat back towards its source.
 Therefore, in the summer, you want the heat re-directed away from your home, but in the winter, you want the heat residing in your home to remain there.
 This provides for a more efficient system year round.

-During hot summer months, EcoFoil Radiant Barriers can block up to 96% of the sun's radiant heat from being transferred into your structure.
+During hot summer months, EcoFoil Radiant Barriers block 96% of the sun's radiant heat from being transferred into your structure.
 Radiant heat accounts for 93% of downward heat transfer into the home.